chantastic/react-patterns/README.md

     this.setState({smiling: !this.state.smiling});
   },

+  renderSmilingStatement() {
+    return this.state.smiling ? 'is smiling' : ''
+  },

   _doSomethingGross() {
     // These really aren't private but it's a sign the method could stand
     // improvement or has unideal implementation.